Victormuch/Front-end/README.md

 The back-end is built using python and using FastAPI The back-end handles the following functionalities:

+# Creating available games table
+Fetches the list of available games.
 # Creating game on offer table
 Fetches the list of games on offer.
 # Creating upcoming games table